 - RESOLUTION: And, ever since then, (the change that has occurred), which (the meaning of the change to Lead Character, Other Characters, and audience).

 Use the Story Body to tell a complete version of your narrative.

 Once upon a time there was an art gallery owner who loved her idyllic life in a small town, but while walking her dog, she came across a body—her newest client.

 Every day, she felt more compelled to find out who killed him.
-Using her investigative skills honed from years of researching art, she tried to identify the killer, causing friction at home, conflicts with friends, and hindrances from police chief.
+Using her investigative skills honed from years of researching art, she tried to identify the killer, causing friction at home, conflicts with friends, and hindrances from the police chief.

 But one day, she discovered the intriguing odyssey of a valuable painting looted at the end of World War II—the same painting her dead client had left for appraisal.

 Unfortunately, Dorothy’s fear of losing her idyllic life kept her from immediately investigating.
-Her internal debate continued until she recalled what her husband had said, “You can’t let fear hold you back from what you’re called to do.”
+Her internal debate continued until she recalled what her husband had said: “You can’t let fear hold you back from what you’re called to do.”